 - 1 32- ounce box of low sodium chicken stock

 - 1 1 x 3 piece of Parmesan cheese

 - 2 teaspoons salt

-- Once the kiebasa is browned remove it from the pan and set aside.
-Add the onion, garlic and salt and pepper to the pan and sauté on medium for 3-5 minutes, or until they begin to soften.
+- Once the kielbasa is browned remove it from the pan and set aside.
+Add the onion, garlic, salt, and pepper to the pan and sauté on medium for 3-5 minutes, or until they begin to soften.
 Add the carrots and cook, stirring occasionally.

 - Drain and rinse the white beans and add to the pot.
 Add the chicken stock, water, rosemary, and Parmesan piece.
 Bring to a boil.
 Then turn the heat down to medium and let the soup simmer for 10 minutes.